bbrk24/Trilangle/README.md

 If the `-a` flag is additionally specified, the output program will use `getchar` and `putchar` for the `GTC` and `PTC` opcodes respectively.
 Otherwise, the output program will convert between UTF-8 and UTF-32 the same way the interpreter does.

-Compiled programs cannot use multiple threads, and at this time cannot use the `RND`, `GTM`, and `GDT` opcodes.
+Compiled programs cannot use multiple threads, and at this time cannot use the `RND` opcode.

 ## Sample programs